-If reliability is your priority, as it is for many people, then we suspect there’ll be few cars to match the Jazz’s appeal, given its impressive performance in this area.
+If reliability is your priority the Jazz should be top of your supermini shopping list.
 The generation previous to this car has been on – or near – the top of a number of reliability surveys for a number of years, the Warranty Direct Reliability Index being just one example.
 What’s more, Honda sits on top of the same study’s manufacturer rankings.
-If the latest Jazz replicates that kind of performance, it’ll be a massive draw for a lot of buyers.